 If you are contemplating a divorce, you may have to consider either paying or receiving maintenance.
 It's important that you retain an experienced family law attorney to represent your interests in court.
-Divorce attorney Joshua Wilson at The Joshua Wilson Law Firm has extensive experience guiding clients through maintenance disputes.
+Divorce attorneys at The Higher Level Legal Law Firm have extensive experience guiding clients through maintenance disputes.

 Eligibility for Maintenance or Alimony in Missouri

 The payment of maintenance is not enforced upon request in every divorce case.
 In some cases, it may be appropriate, while in others it may not be.
 In order to determine whether or not a dependent is eligible for alimony payments, a judge evaluates whether the spouse is capable of supporting him or herself.

 Judges rely on statutory grounds to make this decision.
 Typically, a court grants an maintenance order to a spouse if it finds that the spouse seeking it lacks sufficient sources of income, including marital property.
 Alimony is also awarded in cases when the request for payments is made by the custodian of a child with a condition or circumstances that inhibit the parent's ability to maintain employment.